-Draft report corrective action (CAR) and clarification requests (Table 2) Summary of project owner response Validation team conclusion , , , , , , , , , , , , , , , , , , , and the project's IRR of the project with and without CER revenues is the main argument used to demonstrate the project's additionality.
-On June 2004, a Power Purchase Agreement was signed with PROINFA at a purchase price of RS 121.35 (From PDD 8Apr2006, p.
+Draft report corrective action Reference to Requirements Checklist (CAR) and clarification requests (Table 2) Summary of project owner response Validation team conclusion crucial factor for the project's IRR, and the project's IRR of the project with and without CER revenues is the main argument used to demonstrate the project's additionality. were taken then.
+On June 2004, a Power Purchase Agreement was signed with PROINFA at a purchase price of R\$ 121.35 (From PDD 8Apr2006, p.
 13).
-At the time, Project IRR was estimated to be 21.3% without CERs and 22.6% with CERs (considered to be USS 4).
+At the time, Project IRR was estimated to be 21.3% without CERs and 22.6% with CERs (considered to be US\$ 4).
 Again citing the PDD (p.
 14): Brazilian Real benchmark interest rate (SELIC) was 26.3% from February to April 2003 when the PDD was originally formulated.
 The SELIC value varied between 15.79% and 17.74% during 2004 when the PDD was revised.
 If there were no additional risks, the minimum hurdle rate for investment in Brazil would thus be 16 to 18%.
-SELIC (Mercado de titulos públicos) is a reference interest rate for public financing.
+SELIC (Mercado de títulos públicos) is a reference interest rate for public financing.
 In this sense it is similar to LIBOR or the interest rate set by the US Treasury.
 It is not the interest rate available to small private companies such as Aquarius.
 Again quoting from the PDD: Moreover, Brazilian electricity prices are set in Reais, and while they are revised periodically, they cannot be construed as an investment made in US dollars with returns in the same currency.
-Finally, the cost of capital for small companies and investments is substantially higher than for larger projects, such as large power plants. etricity price of R\$ 121.35 per MWh ed on the Power Purchase Agreement that a signed in June 2004 with PROINFA, the zilian incentive program for renewable rgy.
-This IRR is compared with the zilian Real benchmark interest rate (ZIC) of 16-18% (average for 2004, which he year the decision to go ahead with the ject was taken).
-However, it is nonstrated that the SELIC rate of 16-18% nly indicative and does not represent a ject specific benchmark, i.e. the standard arms in the market considering the specific to f small hydroelectric projects.
-Aquarius ergética S.A. does not have access to ital at the SELIC rate, and the expected arms in the market considering the specific to a small hydroelectric project are refore likely to be higher than this.
-Teover, according to the guidance given the CDM Executive Board at its 22nd eting (Annex 3 of EB 22 report), OINFA can be considered as "National for sectoral policies or regulations that the comparative advantages to less assions-intensive technologies (e.g. public sidies to promote the diffusion of ewable energy or to finance energy ciency programs)".
-In accordance with the guidance, since PROINFA was
+Finally, the cost of capital for small companies and investments is substantially higher than for larger projects, such as large power plants.
+Thus, considering the overall investment risks in the Brazilian economy, compounded by additional risks in electricity price of R\$ 121.35 per MWh based on the Power Purchase Agreement that was signed in June 2004 with PROINFA, the Brazilian incentive program for renewable energy.
+This IRR is compared with the Brazilian Real benchmark interest rate (SELIC) of 16-18% (average for 2004, which is the year the decision to go ahead with the project was taken).
+However, it is demonstrated that the SELIC rate of 16-18% is only indicative and does not represent a project specific benchmark, i.e. the standard returns in the market considering the specific risk of small hydroelectric projects.
+Aquarius Energética S.A. does not have access to capital at the SELIC rate, and the expected returns in the market considering the specific risk of a small hydroelectric project are therefore likely to be higher than this.
+Moreover, according to the guidance given by the CDM Executive Board at its 22nd meeting (Annex 3 of EB 22 report), PROINFA can be considered as "National and/or sectoral policies or regulations that give comparative advantages to less emissions-intensive technologies over more emissions-intensive technologies (e.g. public subsidies to promote the diffusion of renewable energy or to finance energy efficiency programs)".
+In accordance with the EB guidance, since PROINFA was